pradosh94/Ultrasound-Gesture-Recognition/README.md

 #  Wearable Echomyography System

-A comprehensive Python implementation of a wearable ultrasound-based muscle monitoring system, inspired by the research published in *Nature Electronics*: "A wearable echomyography system based on a single transducer."
+A comprehensive Python implementation of a wearable ultrasound-based muscle monitoring system, inspired by "A wearable echomyography system based on a single transducer."
+Nature Electronics 7.11 (2024): 1035-1046."

 ##  Overview